mypappa/MDEF/docs/Design Studio/prototyping roles/the roles of prototyping.md

     ![](exhibition_people.jpg)

 4. Finally, my experience in the **4th role** is yet to come.
-I am very intrigued by the idea of organizing a participatory design event to generate knowledge, I never had the chance to realize it until now.
-If I have to imagine an abstract way of using this role, it would be
+I am very intrigued by the idea of using the prototyping process as a means to generate knowledge, but I haven't had the chance to use it before.
+Given the fact that I am interested in collective/embodied design experiences, the idea of a participatory workshop or action that could enlighten the design sounds alluring.
+Without a doubt the city of Barcelona can offer endless opportunities for such experiments so I am looking forward to use them with the MDEF group and other unexpected participants.